-You may be asking why it helps other students who do have legacy status if neither of your parents attended college or if they attended the institution of your dreams.
-If this is the case, you did not have parents who attended college.
+You may be asking why it helps other students who do have legacy status.
 Some of it can be attributed to custom, but there could also be financial motivations behind it.
-Because colleges and universities typically receive more gifts from families who are devoted to a particular institution, more money can be cause more legacy students to be admitted to the institution.
+Because colleges and universities typically receive more gifts from families who are devoted to a particular institution, it could be advantageous to legacy students applying for admission.

-If you don’t have the status of a legacy student, then you don’t have to worry about Northwestern legacy acceptance rate since there isn’t much you can do to give your application a boost in this area.
-However, if you do have the status, there are certain things you can do to improve your chances of acceptance.
-However, if you come from a wealthy family, you must disclose this information upfront.
+If you don’t have the status of a legacy student, then you don’t have to worry about Northwestern legacy acceptance rate.
+If you are not related to any Northwestern alumni, there are certain things you can do to improve your chances of acceptance.

 1. Demonstrate Your Academic Aptitude

 Even while Northwestern considers applicants on a holistic basis, you should still make every effort to achieve your highest possible grades in high school and on the ACT or SAT.
 If you are still in high school, you should think about enrolling in classes at the IB or AP level.
 This can be used as evidence that you are willing to push yourself academically and that you have a strong interest in acquiring new knowledge.